-Tokyo dominates every "move to Japan" conversation, but Japan's secondary cities offer lower costs, unique culture, and surprising career opportunities.
-Fukuoka, Sapporo, and Kobe each provide a distinct lifestyle — often at 40-60% less than Tokyo rents.
-Here's why you should look beyond the capital.
+Tokyo dominates every "move to Japan" conversation, but Japan's other cities are cheaper, quieter, and often more interesting.
+Fukuoka, Sapporo, and Kobe each have a distinct feel, usually at 40-60% below Tokyo rent.
+Here's the case for looking past the capital.

-Tokyo is extraordinary, but it's also crowded, expensive, and overwhelming.
-Japan's secondary cities offer the same safety, infrastructure, and efficiency — with shorter commutes, cheaper housing, and tighter communities.
-Remote work has made these cities viable for expats who don't need to be in Shibuya every morning.
+Tokyo is extraordinary.
+It's also crowded, expensive, and a lot.
+Japan's secondary cities have the same safety, infrastructure, and efficiency with shorter commutes, cheaper housing, and tighter communities.
+Remote work made them viable for anyone who doesn't need to be in Shibuya every morning.

 - Rent savings: ¥40,000-80,000 vs Tokyo's ¥110,000-160,000 for a 1BR